subrat611/Core-Subject-Notes/DBMS/introduction.md

   >
   > A number 28.
   >
-  > What does it mean by 28 (age, height, distance, day, likes)
+  > What does it mean by 28 (age, height, distance, day, likes, marks)

 ### Types of data